projectestac/moodle-mod_geogebra/README.txt

 -----------------------------------------------------------------------------
 REQUIREMENTS
-Compatible with Moodle 1.9.x releases
+Compatible with Moodle 2.x and 3.x releases

 -----------------------------------------------------------------------------
 INSTALL